Mount Elbrus - South Route - Russia

 You can buy a climbing map of Elbrus from Climbing-map.com

-- We have our own company in Russia with guides who have worked with us for over ten years.
+- We have our own company in Russia with guides who have worked with us since 1999.

 - We have an excellent network of contacts in the Elbrus area, from drivers to mountain rescue personnel.